thacherT1D/webdevstuff/Design/User_Interface_Design.desc.md

 ## Objectives

-- Define interface and user interface design.
+- Define user interface and user interface design.
 - Explain why UI design is important to both users and developers.
-- Use common interface elements.
+- Use common user interface elements.
 - Understand the basics of UI design.

 ## What's interface and User Interface Design?

-An **interface** is a shared boundary across which two separate entities exchange information.
-In computing, an interface is the bridge between the immaterial world that exists in code and the material world that we physically interact with.
-We provide input to the immaterial world through devices like a keyboard, mouse, trackpad, or touch screen.
+A **user interface** is a shared boundary across which a user exchanges information with another entity.
+Often in computing, a user interface is the bridge between the immaterial world that exists in code and the material world that we physically interact with.
+Users provide input to the immaterial world through devices like a keyboard, mouse, trackpad, or touch screen.

 ![Interface](https://images.duckduckgo.com/iu/?u=http%3A%2F%2Fwww.sentios.co.uk%2Fnews%2Fwp-content%2Fuploads%2F2012%2F03%2Finteractive-user-interface.jpg&f=1)